 - Use the bathroom before you enter and get secure in where you’re standing.

-- If the venue is outside, wear sunscreen or a hat!!!
-It sounds obvious, but so many people forget that the sun doesn’t go down until fairly late into the night after the show has already begun.
+- If the venue is outside, wear sunscreen or a hat!
+It sounds obvious, but so many people forget that the sun doesn’t go down until fairly late into the night in the summer after the show has already begun.

-- Be #basic and bring a flannel.
+- Bring a flannel or a light jacket.
 99% of the time I’m cold and it is always helpful to have an extra layer just in case.

 - Wear comfortable shoes.
 Those heels (or sandals or even Converse) might look cute taking photos, but your trusty tennis shoes will save you during the concert.
 Your back and feet will thank you.